One Angel Square: Construction

-More than 4,000 workers from over 90 companies were involved in the building's construction making it the largest building site outside South East England.
-The building was topped out in November 2011 and work began assembling the bronze-coloured diagonal panels of exterior façade.
+More than 4,000 workers from over 90 companies were involved in the building's construction, making it the largest building site outside South East England.
+The building was topped out in November 2011 and work began assembling the bronze-coloured diagonal panels of the exterior façade.
 The panels were installed using roped access techniques.

-An estimated £17m of building materials out of the total £100m cost has been locally sourced reducing embodied energy and minimising environmental impact.
+An estimated £17m of building materials out of the total £100m cost was locally sourced, reducing embodied energy and minimising environmental impact.
 Mecanoo and Manchester-based Royal Haskoning designed the landscape in front of the building.

 Inauguration and opening

 Construction and fitting out was originally scheduled for completion in September 2012, however opening was postponed to 2013 due to delays in the fitting out process.
 In July 2012, the Co-operative Group announced One Angel Square was on the market for £150 million on leaseback terms so it could gain capital to invest in Phase Two of the NOMA development.
 The leaseback sale attracted nine bids from six continents.
 In February 2013, the Group sold the building for £142 million to DWS and Gingko Tree Investments, an investment arm backed by the Chinese sovereign wealth fund.